LETI Investment for Impact

 This philosophy will allow us to remain independent of any vested interest and we will continue to be dedicated to the acceleration of the industry’s efforts towards achieving Net Zero Carbon buildings as soon as possible.
 We believe that LETI’s collective voice has had a significant impact over the last 3 years and we would like this to continue.
 If you agree, please support us.

-Any organisation giving more than £500 and individual giving more than £50 will be included on LETI’s donor list.
+Any organisation giving more than £500 and individual giving more than £50 is included on LETI’s donor list above.